amcolash/ScaleIoT/README.md

 ## Setting up the web server
 In this project I am using nginx because it is lightweight and less overhead for the pi.
 The setup is also really simple!

 First, install with `sudo apt-get install nginx`.
-Then, to change the deafult location for the server, do `sudo vim /etc/nginx/sites-available` (substitute for your favorite editor).
-On the line with ``, just edit the path from `/usr/share/nginx/www` to the root directory of the project.
+Then, to change the deafult location for the server, do `sudo vim /etc/nginx/sites-available/default` (substitute for your favorite editor).
+On the line `root /var/www/html`, just edit the path to the root directory of the project.

 Finally, you will need to install dependencies for the web page.
 I used bower in this case.
-You might need to install that and nodejs.
+You might need to install that and nodejs, check out AdaFruit's wonderful [tutorial](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js) and simple setup for node (on pi 1 + 2, pi 3 just do `sudo apt-get install node`).
 ```
 cd web/
-sudo apt-get install node
 npm install -g bower
 bower install
 ```

-Finally, start up nginx (will run by default on startup normally): `sudo /etc/init.d/nginx start`.
+Finally, reboot: `sudo reboot`.

 ## Projects Used
 - [OpenCV for Python](http://opencv.org/) - Open source computer vision library